The great music of the Big Band Swing-Era

 Finding a venue/a band that plays good, live swing music is challenging (but it's a worthwhile endeavor!).
 Most bands that play live music in this general area (central KY/Ohio Valley) play a lot of "mayonnaise and white bread" type music.
 It's certainly not even close to the great swing music of the 1930's/40's big band swing-era.

 Where can you find venues with good, live swing music?
 First and foremost, there are the Hepcats Big Band Swing Dance collaborations with the Kentucky Jazz Repertory Orchestra, which feature the best live music for swing dancing in the Lexington/central KY area!
-The Hepcats also sponsor other live music events, such as Swingin’ on Short, Lexington’s annual street dance.
+The Hepcats also sponsor other live music events, such as Swingin’ on Main, Lexington’s annual street dance.

 On-line retailers offer search options and normally a huge selection.
 At local retailers the selection may not be as great but they do offer one the chance to actually look at and “feel” the CD (which is important to some people).
 In music stores, “Swing” CDs are often scattered among the oldies, jazz, rock and easy listening sections.
 An often overlooked source is your local library.